leoEspin/sudoku/README.md

 # Sudoku solver
-The solver is implemented in a class, and uses backtraking to explore the solutions space.
+The solver is implemented in a class, and uses backtraking to explore the solution space.
 To use it instanciate the class

 ```python
 test = sudoku(initial_position)